-Castle Mountain is home to some of the best alpine rock routes in the Canadian Rockies.
+Castle Mountain in Banff boasts one of the best alpine-style rock climbing routes in the Canadian Rockies.
 Its towers are easily viewed from Castle Junction on the Trans Canada Highway west of Banff, and make obvious climbing objectives.
 Individually, these routes can be completed in a day by very fit guests but also make for an excellent two-day experience by spending the night at the Castle Mountain bivi hut.

 At Castle Mountain’s south eastern end stands Eisenhower Tower.
 It is the perfect objective for the climber looking to build multi-pitch alpine rock climbing experience or just climb an aesthetic multi-pitch rock route.
 Excellent views, great climbing and a technical descent sum up an ascent of Eisenhower Tower.
 Many guests have experienced their first multi-pitch alpine rock route with us on this climb.
 Experienced climbers will enjoy the beauty and variety of the route.